 You can visit Tengboche Monastery and join the monks for a lovely Buddhist mantra.
 You can relax your body and mind.
 You will spend the night in a mountain cabin.

 Day 07 – Tengboche to Dingboche (4410 m) Walking time – 11 to 12 km, duration: 5 hours

-From Tengboche, walk over Imja Khola and over several suspension bridges towards Dingboche.
-On the way you pass many small settlements such as Pangboche and Orsho.
+From Tengboche, walk over Imja Khola and several suspension bridges towards Dingboche.
+On the way, you pass many small settlements such as Pangboche and Orsho.
 The trip is loaded with occasional stone walls decorated with prayers and colorful prayer flags that sway gently with the Himalayan wind.

 After arriving in Dingbo, known as the “summer valley” of the region, you can relax and enjoy the fascinating views of the Everest peaks that rise dramatically over the town.
 Night in the pension.
-Breakfast, lunch and dinner included.
+Breakfast, lunch, and dinner are included.

 An optional hike through the valleys is worth it with a rewarding view, but the most important thing on this day is to facilitate it.
 You will need to rest for the penultimate day of ascent tomorrow.
 On this day you reach a height of 3,700 m.